QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 * `julia-runtest` will execute the `test/runtests.jl` automatically and determine whether it is successful
 * `codecov/codecov-action` analyzes which lines of code were executed by `test/runtests.jl` and uploads to Codecov

-TODO!!!!!!!
-MAKE CHANGE AND SHOW CI AND CODECOV

 ## Project Workflow

 ### Dependency Management